 Keller Scholarships are the most prestigious awards granted to incoming Fuqua students.
 The Keller Scholars are named in honor of Dr. Thomas Keller, the former Dean of The Fuqua School of Business, who led Fuqua from a small regional business school to a position of international prominence in less than a decade.
 These awards are funded by Fuqua, endowments, and corporate donors.
 The Admission Scholarship Committee selects Keller Scholars based on academic excellence and strong commitment to improving their communities through leadership and service.

 Fuqua is proud to offer a student loan program for international students through Coastal Federal Credit Union (Coastal).
 Coastal is a successful and long-standing financial institution and does not require a co-signer.
 You are applying directly for a line of credit with Coastal.
-A credit union is a bit different from a traditional bank in that you must become a "member" and establish a small savings account of $25 to utilize their loan services.
+A credit union is a bit different from a traditional bank in that you must become a "member" and establish a small savings account of $5 to $25 to utilize their loan services.
 Coastal Federal Credit Union offers a very competitive rate of prime plus 5%.
 With the current prime rate of 3.25%, the rate would be 8.25%.
-Effective January 1, 2013, all new Coastal Loan borrowers will be charged a 3% origination fee that will be added to the principal borrowing amount.
+Effective January 1, 2013, the Coastal Loan program included a 3% origination fee that will be added to the principal borrowing amount.

 We have provided a list of external funding programs from various international agencies.
 We encourage you to view the list of programs as you may find a suitable funding source.